shreyakantha/hangman-console-game/README.md

  - General README guidelines from open-source communities

 ## 📜 License
-This project is open for educational and personal use under the MIT License.
+This project is open for educational and personal use.
 Feel free to modify, improve, and expand it as needed.

 ## 💬 Feedback
 If you have any feedback, please reach out to us at 📧 shreyakantha348@gmail.com